timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - It is not clear to the JRs whether Lead Jammer status is available or lost.
             - It is my responsibility to:
                 - Issue "no-pack" warnings until the pack reforms.
-                - Identify and keep track of any players who commit penalties within my coverage zone (the front wall in this case).
+                - Identify and track any players who commit penalties within my coverage zone (the front wall, in this case).
                 - Use clear verbal and visual cues to indicate when the pack reforms.
                 - Clearly communicate penalty assessment with my on- and off-skates peer officials so they have the information they need to do their jobs.
                 - Ensure the JRs understand the availability of Lead Jammer status.